jakeleyhr/WormTagDB/README.md

 A comprehensive database and interactive RShiny application for exploring endogenously tagged proteins in *C. elegans*.

-WormTagDB provides a searchable, user-friendly interface to access information about protein tagging experiments, including exsiting tagged alleles, guide sequences, and primer designs for the entire of *C. elegans* genome.
+WormTagDB provides a user-friendly and searchable interface to access information about protein tagging experiments, including exsiting tagged alleles, guide sequences, and primer designs for the entire *C. elegans* genome.

 Visit the live application at: **https://wormtagdb.rc.duke.edu**